-Here at Blakeman & Associates we help our clients understand regulations and best practice by providing guidance aimed at reducing employment risks.
+Here at Blakeman & Associates we help our clients understand regulations and best practices by providing guidance aimed at reducing employment risks.

 This issue’s “Hot Topic”… wait for it… COVID compliance.
 I’m personally tired of this topic and wouldn’t blame anyone else who is!
 Unfortunately, this virus isn’t going anywhere and guidance is changing regularly so what can you do?
 You can reach out to our HR Team with your specific situation.
 We base our responses on requirements, proven best practices, and stay up to date on CDC, OSHA, and DOL guidance.

 Managing Leave & Return to Work

 I’ll deal directly with a common question today managing leave and return to work.
 The Families First Coronavirus Response Act affectionately referred to as FFCRA is a legal requirement for paid leave that may apply based on the details of the situation.

 This is a F I R S T!
 Paid leave on a federal level and many experts believe we will see more of this in the near future.
 Employers should know what the requirements are, develop and follow a consistent leave and return to work process.

 We recommend keeping the FFCRA poster handy there is a link below.
 The FFCRA poster should be posted in a common area from April 2020 thru December 2020.
 Being knowledgeable about the contents, and having a process starting with a form, and involving clear communication with employees before, during, and after the leave is a must.
 All employees would fill out a leave form which also satisfies the documentation requirements for claiming the tax credit reimbursement allowed.

 This process should be followed consistently to show compliance to FFCRA and also to prove every employee was treated the same.
 Discrimination lawsuits over COVID-19 Leave and Return to work have already started rolling in.

 It is also a good idea to be familiar with the DOL FAQs found in the links section below.